Ts’ah Bii Kin

 PUBLIC SERVICE ANNOUNCEMENT

-The monthly St. Mary’s Food Bank on February 27, 2023, is CANCALLED, sorry for the inconvenience.
-Ts’ah Bii Kin Chapter.
-The truck with the food usually comes around close to noon so we try to start at 1:00 p.m..
+The monthly St. Mary’s Food Bank Distribution 4th Monday unless if it’s rescheduled, here at Ts’ah Bii Kin Chapter.
+The truck with the food usually comes around 10 a.m. so we try to start at 12:00 noon.
 Remember this is a first come first served contactless distribution.
 You will need your Arizona Identification Card, amount of people in your household, and your birthdate.

 We also would appreciate any volunteers who can help us with this distribution.
 If you are interested, please come by the Chapter Administration for more information.